juanrh/TemperatureMetrics/ui/online-temp-metrics-react-ui/README.md

 The page will reload if you make edits.\
 You will also see any lint errors in the console.
+Logs emitted with `console.log` and friends are visible in the browser: e.g. with Chrome dev tools in the "Console" tab

 ### `npm test`

 Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

+To [run all tests non-interactively](https://create-react-app.dev/docs/running-tests/#on-ci-servers): `CI=true npm test`

 ### `npm run build`